 Through hard work and determination, I fulfilled the promise of my parent's sacrifices and achieved what many would consider the American Dream.
 Yet, deep down I knew something was off.

 One night, I plopped down onto the couch with a beer after closing a major deal for a big bank.
 Aiming to unwind, I flipped on the TV and started to flick through channels.
-As I passed through the news channels on my way to ESPN for Michigan Football updates, a headline caught my eye -- one of my former clients was just fined hundreds of millions of dollars for defrauding and taking advantage of millions of customers.
-I wondered what it would change, but I knew the truth even if I didn't want to admit it -- no one was going to go to prison and no laws would be put in place to better protect consumers.
+As I passed through the news channels on my way to ESPN for Michigan Football updates, a headline caught my eye -- a big bank I used to work with was fined hundreds of millions of dollars for taking advantage of millions of customers.
+I wondered what it would change, but I knew the truth even if I didn't want to admit it -- no one was going to be held accountable and no laws would be put in place to better protect consumers.
 I started to think about what really needed to change.

 The economy was steadily improving after the Great Recession, but worker layoffs and wage stagnation were still the norm.
 Meanwhile, executives and shareholders from those same companies pulled in record bonuses and profits.
 The dots started to connect.

 A rigged game of the Have's vs. the Have Not's wasn't the American Dream that I grew up learning in Sterling Heights.
 I left Chicago and came home to work as the general counsel for a successful small business.
 I wanted to use my spare time to get involved locally again.

 Soon after I got home, the Chaldean Catholic community was rocked by roundups and detentions related to immigration.
 Regardless of your politics, it's difficult to watch families you know get torn apart for the sake of political rhetoric.
 My friends and I organized and we teamed up with the ACLU.
 We've been fighting the unconstitutional detention of community members ever since.